(2015 - In stock)

 short and generous size feed line and exhaust line.

-also preferable to add an damper-buffer tank in the
+It is also preferable to add an damper-buffer tank in the

 vicinity the expander to absorb pressure